cherrycokeboy/SampleTest/index.rst

 Host Country Data
 ==========================================
-To start answer the big question **How has the world cup changed over time?** we started by looking at how the host country did over time, and how has being the "home" country changed over time. `Here`_ is the analysis of that data
+To start answer the big question **How has the world cup changed over time?** we started by looking at how the host country did over time, and how has being the "home" country changed over time. `Here <notebooks/Worldcupdata/Worldcupdata.md>`_ is the analysis of that data

 From this analysis we created two graphs.
 The first one shows the number of times a host country made it into the final four.